TommieTKY/pet_artworks_platform/README.md

 # Pet Artworks Platform

-A creative collaboration between ArtGallery and Pawpals.
+**Pet Artworks Platform** is a creative collaboration web application that bridges the **ArtGallery** and **PawPals** projects.

+Built with **ASP.NET Core**, the platform provides comprehensive management tools for different domains.
+**ArtGallery** allows guests to explore artworks, artists, and exhibitions, while registered users can manage gallery content.
+**PawPals** enables admins to oversee members and their pets, facilitating connections and CRUD operations.
+Both applications utilize Entity Framework and MVC architecture for a seamless and user-friendly experience.

+The **core connection** between ArtGallery and PawPals is **pet-related artwork**.
+Users can explore artworks featuring pets and access detailed pet information associated with each piece.
+Registered users can also add or remove artworks directly from a pet’s detail page, enhancing the interactive experience between art and pet communities.

 ---

-ArtGallery is a web application built with Blazor and ASP.NET Core MVC that provides a comprehensive platform for managing and exploring art galleries.
-The application allows guests to view lists and detailed information about artworks, artists, and exhibitions.
-Registered users have additional capabilities to create, edit, and delete artworks, artists, and exhibitions, making it a versatile tool for both art enthusiasts and gallery administrators.

----

-## Features
+## Features - ArtGallery

 • Artists Management: View, find, add, update, and delete artists.